pavlarsen/UFOs/README.md

 ## Summary

 - One drawback from the page is that in order to clear the current filters entered, the user has to press "update" webpage in order to have a fresh view.
+Additionally, I would recommend to make a list to choose values from the filter search, so users can identify what options are available.

 - Adding pictures of the shape of the UFO sighting and being able to see them once the information is filtered would enhance the experience for the user.